 He is a man hugely respected in the martial arts world for both his mastery of kung fu and his dedication to the cultivation of Chinese martial arts in the west and indeed all over the world.

 Our master is proud of the quality of teaching and of his Instructors, who are extremely skilled and experienced in their chosen disciplines.
-We are confident that we provide the best quality teaching available in the UK and NZ today.
+We are confident that we provide the best quality teaching available in NZ and the UK today.

-Traditional classes are based in Berkshire, UK, and in Tauranga, New Zealand.
+Traditional classes are based in in Tauranga, New Zealand, and in Reading / Earley / Wokingham, Berkshire, UK.

 Learn more about us!